worktheclock/replit.github.io/tutorials/24-build-space-shooter-with-kaboom.md

 };
 ```

 First, we add a constant `BULLET_SPEED` to define the speed at which the laser "bullets" fly across the screen.
-Then we use the [`keyPress`](https://kaboomjs.com/doc#keyPress) event to trigger the shooting.
-Notice `keyPress` only calls the event handler once as the key is pressed, unlike the `keyDown` event we used for moving.
+Then we use the [`onKeyPress`](https://kaboomjs.com#onKeyPress) event to trigger the shooting.
+Notice `onKeyPress` only calls the event handler once as the key is pressed, unlike the `onKeyDown` event we used for moving.
 This is because it's more fun if the player needs to bash the "fire" button as fast as possible to take down an enemy, rather than just having automatic weapons.

-The `keyPress` handler calls the `spawnBullet` function with the player's current position.
+The `onKeyPress` handler calls the `spawnBullet` function with the player's current position.
 This function handles creating a new laser shot in the correct direction.
 The first few lines of the method adjust the bullet's starting position a little to the left or right of the spaceship's position.
 This is because the position of the spaceship that gets passed to the function is the center of the spaceship (remember the `origin` component we added to it earlier).
 We adjust it a little so that the bullet looks like it is coming from the edge of the spaceship.

 Then we add a new bullet object to the game using the [`add`](https://kaboomjs.com/doc#add) function.
 We don't use a sprite for the bullet, but draw a [`rect`](https://kaboomjs.com/doc#rect), or rectangle, with our given color.
 We tag it `bullet` so we can refer to it later when detecting if it hit something.
 We also give it a custom property, `bulletSpeed`, which is the distance and direction we want the bullet to move on each frame.